Athena Parthenos: the lost masterpiece of ancient Greek art

 According to legend, envious people accused Phidias of stealing gold allocated to create the perfect creation.
 There was only one chance to prove the innocence of the talented master: Phidias decided to remove the gold plates fixed on the statue.
 After that, he weighed the valuable metal and convinced the enemies that all the gold was in place.

 There is a version that gold was removed from the statue more than once.
-As you know, the yellow metal comes to the rescue in the most difficult times, because, despite crises and circumstances, it retains its value.
+As you know, this noble metal comes to the rescue in the most difficult times, because, despite crises and circumstances, it retains its value.
 It was gold that helped the Athenian commander Lachares pay for the service of his soldiers.
 In 296 BC, he gave the order to replace the valuable metal with bronze, and used the gold removed from the statue for military purposes.

 Fatality